-The Companies Amendment Act of 2020 (hereinafter referred to as the ‘Amendment Act’) brought about several important changes to the Companies Act, expanding the scope of various sections.
-In this article, we will explore some significant amendments made to the Company’s Act.
+The Companies Amendment Act of 2020 (hereinafter referred to as the ‘Amendment Act’) brought about several significant changes to the Companies Act, expanding the scope of various sections.
+In this article, we will explore some significant amendments made to the Companies Act.

-Amendment on Section 62 of the Company’s Act (Sec 11 of Amendment Act)
+Amendment on Section 62 of the Companies Act (Section 11 of the Amendment Act)

 Amendment to Section 62, Subsection 1, Clause (a), Sub-clause (i)

-The amendment to Section 62 of the Company’s Act focuses on the offer made by notice specifying the number of shares issued.
-Previously, the offer had to be made within less than 15 days but not exceeding 30 days.
+The amendment to Section 62 of the Companies Act focuses on the offer made by notice, specifying the number of shares to be issued.
+Previously, the offer had to be made within 15 days or less, but not exceeding 30 days.

 AFTER AMENDMENT: The amendment includes the phrase “or such lesser days may be prescribed” after “less than 15 days.”
 This provides flexibility in determining the specific timeframe for making the offer.

-Amendment to Section 82 of the Company’s Act (Sec 18 of Amendment Act)
+Amendment to Section 82 of the Company’s Act (Sec 18 of the Amendment Act)

 Amendments have been made to Section 82, specifically Subsection 5, which addresses the consequences of failure to submit declarations without reasonable cause.
 Previously, this failure resulted in a compensation of fifty thousand rupees, with an additional fine of 1000 rupees per day for continuous failure.

 AFTER AMENDMENT: The amendment introduces a revised penalty structure.
 In case of failure to submit declarations, a fine of 200 rupees will be imposed per day after the first day of failure.
-This penalty can extend up to five lakh rupees.
+This penalty can extend up to ₹ 5 lakh.

 Another amendment under Section 82, Subsection 7, deals with failing to file returns after the due date.
 Directors and company members were previously liable to pay a fee of 500 rupees, with an increased amount of 1000 rupees for continuous failure.

 AFTER AMENDMENT: In case of failure to file returns, directors and members will be subject to a penalty of 1000 rupees per day.
-In the case of continuous failure, the penalty fee can extend up to five lakh rupees.
-Failure to pay the required amount by a member incurs a penalty fee of two lakh rupees.
+In the case of continuous failure, the penalty fee can extend up to ₹ 5 lakh.
+Failure to pay the required amount by a member incurs a penalty fee of t₹ 2 lakh.

-Amendment on Section 117 of the Company’s Act (Sec 22 of Amendment Act)
+Amendment on Section 117 of the Companies Act (Sec 22 of the Amendment Act)

 AFTER AMENDMENT: The amendment introduces a revised penalty structure.
 In case of failure to file documents or resolutions, a penalty of 10,000 rupees will be imposed.
-For continuous failure, an additional penalty of 100 rupees per day will be charged, with the penalty amount extending up to 1 lakh rupees.
-In the case of defaults caused by individuals or members, the penalty amount is 10,000 rupees, with an additional penalty of 100 rupees per day for continuous failure, up to 50,000 rupees.
+For continuous failure, an additional penalty of 100 rupees per day will be charged, with the penalty amount capped at 1 lakh rupees.
+In the case of defaults caused by individuals or members, the penalty amount is 10,000 rupees, with an additional penalty of 100 rupees per day for continuous failure, up to a maximum of 50,000 rupees.

-Amendment on Section 137 of the Company’s Act (Sec 28 of Amendment Act)
+Amendment on Section 137 of the Companies Act (Sec 28 of the Amendment Act)

-The amendment to Section 137 of the Company’s Act involves the penalty structure related to non-compliance.
-Previously, a penalty of 10,000 rupees per day was imposed, extending to 5 lakh rupees.
+The amendment to Section 137 of the Companies Act pertains to the penalty structure for non-compliance.
+Previously, a penalty of 10,000 rupees per day was imposed, which could extend to 5 lakh rupees.

 AFTER AMENDMENT: The amendment replaces the previous penalty structure with a penalty of 1000 rupees.
-If the failure continues, a penalty of 100 rupees per day will be charged, and for further continuous failure, the penalty amount increases to 2 lakh rupees.
+If the failure continues, a penalty of 100 rupees per day will be charged.
+For further continuous failure, the penalty amount increases to 2 lakh rupees.

-Amendment on Section 393 of the Company’s Act (Sec 55 of Amendment Act)
+Amendment on Section 393 of the Company’s Act (Sec 55 of the Amendment Act)

 This amendment introduces a new section, Section 393A, which follows Section 393 of the principal act.
 Section 393A deals with the central government’s power to exempt any class of foreign companies, whether incorporated in India or formed elsewhere.

-Amendment on Section 452 of the Company’s Act (Sec 63 of Amendment Act)
+Amendment on Section 452 of the Companies Act (Sec 63 of the Amendment Act)

 An additional proviso has been inserted in Section 452, Subsection 2.
-According to this proviso, a person cannot be imprisoned for wrongful dwelling possession if the company has not paid the employee the basic allowances, provident fund (PF), and other allowances.
+According to this proviso, a person cannot be imprisoned for wrongful possession of a dwelling if the company has not paid the employee the basic allowances, provident fund (PF), and other allowances.
 This provision also addresses compensation or liability under the Workmen’s Compensation Act 1923.

-The amendment under Section 454 of the Company’s Act (Sec 65 of Amendment Act)
+The amendment under Section 454 of the Companies Act (Section 65 of the Amendment Act)

 Conclusion